 Just the mention of a “bypass surgery” is enough to generate gasps of shock and surprise.
 With the advancement in the field of medical science and the sophisticated surgical instruments being used nowadays, bypass surgery has a success rate of 99.5%.
-Which implies that though it involves operating the most vital organ of the body, a bypass surgery isn’t as intimidating as it once used to be.
+This implies that though it involves operating the most vital organ of the body, bypass surgery isn’t as intimidating as it once used to be.

 About 47 million Indians suffered from Coronary Artery Disease in 2010 and this number is rapidly increasing with each passing year.
-Over 60,000 patients undergo a bypass surgery every year and even this number is alarmingly on a rise.
+Over 60,000 patients undergo bypass surgery every year and even this number is alarmingly on a rise.

 Why is it needed?